vaystays/api/source/index.html.md

 This endpoint creates a message in a particular conversation.

-The 'body' param in the request body will have all HTML tags stripped out and then surrounded by p tags before being saved.
+The 'body' param in the request body will have all HTML tags stripped out and then be surrounded by p tags before being saved.

 The message will be 'sent as' the Direct user associated with the conversation.